jason-98/pathfinding/README.md

 ## Generating documentation with Jsdoc

-In the project directory root, you can run:
+In the root of the project directory, you can run:

-### 'jsdoc src/'
+### `jsdoc src/`

-Generates all documentation in the' out/' folder.
+Generates all documentation and places in the' out/' folder.
 Open index.html in a browser to view documentation.

-## Learn More about Create React App
+## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).